Estimating uncertainty of earthquake rupture using Bayesian neural network: Train the BNN

 \subsection{BNN classification result}

-The performance of the BNN is evaluated using 400 test simulations.
-Since 1000 posterior samples are used, the BNN is able to produce 100 prediction scores for a given example.
-The scores are then used to determine the prediction class and associated uncertainty (standard deviation).
-To determine the proper class of the examples, the first mean prediction score is calculated from the 1000 prediction scores for each example.
-Then an optimal threshold is computed that maximizes the model F-1 score (0.54).
-If the mean prediction score of an example is greater or equal to the optimal threshold, then the earthquake is classified as propagated, and otherwise, arrested.
+The performance of the BNN was evaluated using 400 test simulations.
+For a given test example, 1000 posterior samples of the weights and biases produce 1000 prediction scores.
+The scores were then used to determine the prediction class and associated uncertainty (standard deviation).
+To determine the proper class of the examples, the mean score was calculated from the 1000 predictions for each example.
+Then an optimal threshold was computed that maximizes the model F-1 score (0.54).
+If the mean prediction score of an example was greater or equal to the optimal threshold, then the earthquake was classified as propagated, and otherwise, arrested.
 Uncertainty is the standard deviation of the prediction scores.
-F-1 score is the harmonic mean of the true positive rate and precision of the model.
-Table~\ref{tab:nn_confusion matrix} shows the confusion matrix that contains information about actual and predicted classifications.
+The F-1 score is the harmonic mean of the true positive rate and precision of the model.
+Table~\ref{tab:nn_confusion matrix} shows the confusion matrix for the actual and predicted classifications.
 The test accuracy of the BNN is $83.34\%$, which is $2.34\%$ higher than NN.
 BNN also reduces the four false positives (FP) and three false negatives (FN).
-Table~\ref{tab:nn_classification_report} shows the detail classification report of the model performance.
+Table~\ref{tab:nn_classification_report} shows the detailed classification report of the model performance.
 The results imply that BNN has the potential to improve performance.
-Since BNN produces distributions of score rather than a point estimation, BNN can better generalize the unseen data and thus help reduce overfitting.
+Since BNN produces distributions of the score rather than a point estimation, BNN can better generalize the unseen data and thus help reduce overfitting.